Scar Tissue Management and Massage Therapy

 Summary:

-This article is written for RMTs who are interested in understanding current research on massage and scar tissue management.
+This article is written for RMTs and patients who are interested in understanding current research on massage and scar tissue management.
 The article reviews outdated concepts of ‘releasing adhesions’ and ‘breaking-down scar tissue’ and explores patient-centred considerations for treatment planning including: the patient’s relationship with their scar, their physical and emotional experiences, and their treatment goals and preferences.
 The importance of providing patients with up-to-date information about what massage can help with is emphasised in the context of obtaining informed consent.

 Background